Evgeny Dobrenko

 Evgeny Dobrenko (born 4 April 1962) is a Russian-American historian.
-Born in Odessa, he moved to Moscow and worked at Moscow State University and the Russian State University of Humanities.
+Born in Odessa, he moved to Moscow and worked at Moscow State University and the Russian State University for the Humanities.
 He emigrated to the US and worked at Duke University, Stanford University, UC Irvine, Amherst College and NYU.
-He then moved to the UK, and worked at universities in Nottingham and Sheffield.
+He then moved to the UK, and worked at the University of Nottingham and the University of Sheffield.
 He is now professor of Russian studies at the Ca' Foscari University of Venice.

 His lifelong area of academic interest has been Stalinist culture.
 He was awarded the Efim Etkind Prize for the best book about Russian Culture in 2012 and the AATSEEL Award for Outstanding Contributions to Scholarship in 2019.
 His book Late Stalinism was nominated for the Pushkin House Book Prize.